jadearianaa/CSCE4430Parser/README.md

 For reference- I have been compiling everything using Windows Command Prompt.

 Before you begin compilation, please have an input file ready that has a simple mathematical expression written in it.
-I have included an input file called "inputme.txt"
+I have included an input file called "inputme.txt" I have also included the desired output of this input file.

 The simple mathematical lexical analyzer made with flex is named "jam1375Mathlex.l"